HGCO19 vaccine candidate: Gennova starts enrolment for Phase 1/2 human clinical trials | Business

 HGCO19 vaccine candidate: Gennova starts enrolment for Phase 1/2 human clinical trials

-Gennova has initiated the enrolment of volunteers for Phase 1/2 clinical trials for its mRNA vaccine candidate HGCO19, the Department of Biotechnology, which has provided seed funding for its development, said on Tuesday.
-The DBT said it has approved additional funding towards clinical studies of India's first of its kind' mRNA-based COVID-19 vaccine, HGCO19, developed by Pune-based biotechnology company Gennova Biopharmaceuticals Ltd.
+Pune-based Gennova Biopharmaceuticals has initiated the enrolment of volunteers for Phase 1/2 clinical trials for its mRNA vaccine candidate HGCO19, said the Department of Biotechnology, which has provided seed funding for its development, on Tuesday.
+The DBT said it has approved additional funding towards clinical studies of India's first of its kind' mRNA-based COVID-19 vaccine, HGCO19, developed by the biotechnology company.

 The funding has been provided under the DBT's 'Mission COVID Suraksha -- The Indian COVID-19 Vaccine Development Mission'.
 It is being implemented by DBT's public sector undertaking Biotechnology Industry Research Assistance Council (BIRAC).